Walkthrough

 Now experimaestro will:

-experiment.pywith the configuration values read inparams.yamlFor each Task submitted in the experiment:
+experiment.pywith the configuration values fromparams.yamlFor each Task submitted in the experiment:

 A folder is created in the

-workspace/jobs/task-id, it will be the working directory for the Taskhere you can find the logs and the outputs of the running Task
+workspace/jobs/task-class/task-id, it will be the working directory for the Task in which you can find the logs and the outputs.

 uv run experimaestro experiments monitor --console